misiektoja/instagram_monitor/docs/anti-detection.md

 <a id="use-the-jitter-mode"></a>
 ## Use the Jitter Mode

-Jitter mode adds a random delay of 0.8 to 3 seconds before each Instaloader request.
-It also retries HTTP 429 responses and checkpoint challenges after increasingly long waits of about 60, 120 and 240 seconds.
+Jitter mode adds a random delay of about 0.8 to 6 seconds before Instagram requests made by Instaloader.
+It also retries Instagram HTTP 429 responses and checkpoint challenges after increasingly long waits of about 60, 120 and 240 seconds.
+Media downloads, webhooks, proxy IP checks and other non-Instagram requests do not inherit these delays or backoff rules.

 The extra waits make monitoring slower.
 They may help with temporary rate limits but they do not guarantee that Instagram will accept the requests.